Gen Bipin Rawat, Google's Pichai, COVID vaccine makers among Padma awardees: Full list

 Moreover, Congress leader Ghulam Nabi Azad will also be conferred with Padma Bhushan award.

-Other various personalities from several walks of life include Microsoft CEO Satya Nadella, Alphabet, the parent company of Google, CEO Sundar Pichai will be conferred with Padma Bhushan as well.
+Other various personalities from several walks of life include Microsoft CEO Satya Nadella, Alphabet, the parent company of Google, CEO Sundar Pichai qwho will be conferred with Padma Bhushan as well.

 Moreover, the country's vaccine makers, who were in the frontline to manufacture and distribute their COVID-19 vaccines amid the outbreak of the pandemic also saw their mention in the prestigious list of awardees.
-Serujm Institute of India (SII) MD Cyrus Poonawalla, Shri Krishna Ella and Smt.
+Serum Institute of India (SII) MD Cyrus Poonawalla, Shri Krishna Ella and Smt.
 Suchitra Ella of Bharat Biotech will also be conferred with Padma Bhushan award.

-Further, Olympians Neeraj Chopra, Pramod Bhagat and Vandana Kataria, and singer Sonu Nigam to be awarded Padma Shri.
+Further, Tata Sons, chairman Natarajan Chandrasekaran, Olympians Neeraj Chopra, Pramod Bhagat and Vandana Kataria, and singer Sonu Nigam to be awarded Padma Shri.

-The Awards are given in various disciplines/ fields of activities, viz.- art, social work, public affairs, science and engineering, trade and industry, medicine, literature and education, sports, civil service, etc.
+The awards are given in various disciplines/ fields of activities, viz.- art, social work, public affairs, science and engineering, trade and industry, medicine, literature and education, sports, civil service, etc.

 ‘Padma Vibhushan’ is awarded for exceptional and distinguished service;‘Padma Bhushan’ for distinguished service of high order and ‘Padma Shri’ for distinguished service in any field.
 The awards are announced on the occasion of Republic Day every year.